PandABlocks/PandABlocks-FPGA/docs/tutorials/tutorial1_blinking_leds.rst

 current Block settings.
 You can use the Save method to save your current design if you wish to keep it.

-Select "tutorial1_blinking_leds" from the box and you will be greeted with a layout of Blocks:
+Select "tutorial1_blinking_leds" from the box and the settings and wiring of the Blocks in the PandA will be changed to the following:

 .. image:: tutorial1_layout.png